Crowds and Walt Disney World

 - Avoid parks on days when they have morning Extra Magic Hours.

-- Avoid the daylight part–or at minimum, the afternoon part–of days when parks have less-common evening entertainment
+- Avoid the daylight part–or at minimum, the afternoon part–of days when parks have less-common evening entertainment available to everyone with regular tickets

 - Go during lousy weather